November 20, 2024

 And we all know that sleep begets sleep, so missing a much-needed afternoon nap every day will certainly impact nighttime sleep.

 If you’ve tried all the tricks and they just keep climbing, I totally get it.
 You do have to transition them to a bed, and sometimes that happens before the age of three.
-And if that’s the case, it could certainly be a challenge, but it’s necessary.
+And if that’s the case, it could certainly be a challenge to teach them to stay in their bed all night, but it’s necessary.

 My top tip for you would be to treat your child’s bedroom as their crib.
 So make sure all of the furniture is anchored, there are no toys in the room for them to play with, and there’s nothing dangerous you wouldn’t want them getting into.
 And if they can open the door, I even suggest using a door knob cover or a baby gate so they can’t leave the room.
 We certainly don’t want a toddler able to roam the house in the middle of the night!

 That way, if they get out of their bed, they are totally safe.
 And if they happen to fall asleep somewhere on the floor, or on their bean bag, they’re totally safe!
-They will eventually realize their bed is just the better place to sleep.
+That is definitely not a battle worth fighting.
+Even though it’s so sad to see your little one not sleeping on their beautiful new, comfortable bed you got them, let them sleep where they sleep!
+Keep tucking them into their bed each night, and they will eventually realize their bed is the best place to sleep.

 Another reason many families consider transitioning their toddlers from a crib to a bed before the age of three is because they are pregnant with another baby and want the crib available for their next baby.